technology-toolbox/website/content/blog/jjameson/2012/01/25/building-technologytoolbox-com-part-16.md

 ---
-title: "Custom CAPTCHA control for ASP.NET application and Subtext blog (a.k.a.
-Building TechnologyToolbox.com, part 16)"
+title: Custom CAPTCHA control for ASP.NET application and Subtext blog (a.k.a.
+Building TechnologyToolbox.com, part 16)
 date: 2012-01-25T05:44:15-07:00
 excerpt:
-  "In this post, I provide a detailed walkthrough of the custom CAPTCHA control used on the Technology Toolbox website (including some subtle issues discovered when using this control on Subtext blog pages)."
+  In this post, I provide a detailed walkthrough of the custom CAPTCHA control used on the Technology Toolbox website (including some subtle issues discovered when using this control on Subtext blog pages).
 aliases:
   [
     "/blog/jjameson/archive/2012/01/24/building-technologytoolbox-com-part-16.aspx",